 A student that fails to meet the cumulative 2.0 GPA minimum after two (2) consecutive semesters will be placed on Academic Suspension from the College for one (1) semester.
-A student on Academic Suspension may re-enter after one (1) semester but is required to meet with an academic advisor prior to registration to discuss strategies for improving their GPA, and to develop an academic plan that will include limits on the number of credit hours attempted to offer the best opportunity for success.
+A student on Academic Suspension may re-enter after one (1) semester but is required to meet with an academic advisor prior to registration.
 A student on Academic Suspension who has been re-admitted to the College must maintain a term GPA at or above 2.0 to be allowed to enroll in each subsequent semester until such time that their cumulative GPA reaches 2.0 or higher.